-The first of its kind anywhere in the world, the fully immersive and interactive Virtual Tour takes ‘travellers’ on a trip across the world, seated in a custom-made ‘travelling trishaw’ at Wellington Airport.
-After stopping off at Singapore’s Changi Airport, users then choose to virtually explore one of three Singapore Airlines destinations: Phuket, London or Singapore.
+The first of its kind anywhere in the world, the fully immersive and interactive Virtual Tour took ‘travellers’ on a trip across the world, seated in a custom-made ‘travelling trishaw’ at Wellington Airport.
+After stopping off at Singapore’s Changi Airport, users then chose to virtually explore one of three Singapore Airlines destinations: Phuket, London or Singapore.

 Designed to celebrate the first anniversary of Singapore Airlines flying to Wellington, the 360 degree video experience was created by Wrestler—a Wellington-based content creation company that specialises in VR and augmented reality.
 After being introduced to Wrestler by a mutual contact, Viclink Commercialisation Manager Phoebe Kwan (pictured) saw the opportunity for DreamFlux to elevate the planned experience by enabling users to interact with their surroundings.

 “Because DreamFlux enables lighting and shading to move with an object, you can actually interact with that object, even pick it up and move it,” she explains.
 “By using DreamFlux to power this experience, Wrestler was able to seamlessly blend digital objects—such as the butterflies, drums and paper lanterns—with the 360 video of iconic destinations around them, and make the experience a lot more fun and engaging for the viewers than a typical VR experience can.”